 Prince is dead at 57, and that fucking sucks.
-So we asked people to write about their favourite moments from his insanely rich and varied career.
+So we asked people to write about their favorite moments from his insanely rich and varied career.

 "Controversy" was the first Prince song I fell in love with.
 I saw him live for the first and only time with my brother in Manchester two years ago.
 We'd spoken the entire way there, speculating what his setlist would be and otherwise spinning out over how dreamlike it was that we were both on our way to way to see Prince on a drizzly night in May.
 The one thing my brother kept telling me, him being the bigger fan of the two of us, was that he wouldn't play "Controversy."
 I shouldn't get my hopes up.
 He never plays it.
 By the time the "Purple Rain" had gushed to an end and Prince left the stage, I was more than contented with what was already the greatest live performance I'd ever seen.
 Then darkness descended in the arena again, he started to play "Controversy" and I briefly left my body.
 Angus Harrison, VICE/Thump

 I WOULD DIE 4 U